claustrofob/Router/README.md

 - **Type Safety Issues**: String-based or loosely-typed routing prone to runtime errors
 - **Boilerplate Code**: Repetitive presentation logic duplicated across views
 - **Sequential Presentation Bugs**: Issues when presenting multiple alerts or sheets in sequence

+It's surprising that Apple hasn't addressed these obvious presentation issues with a built-in single source of truth for navigation.
+Router fills this gap as the missing piece of the SwiftUI ecosystem.

 ## Features